japanoise/gomacs/README.md

 ## Credits

+Thanks to ixtenu for a lot of code changes and getting me off my ass with this project.

 Thanks to nsf for termbox and godit (from which the suspend code comes.)

 Thanks to zyedidia and the rest of the micro team for the syntax highlighting